 If there are no other heart defects present, often the goal of treatment is to close the PDA.
 If the baby has certain other heart problems or defects, keeping the ductus arteriosus open may be lifesaving.
 Medicine may be used to stop it from closing.

 Sometimes, a PDA may close on its own.
-In premature babies it often closes within the first 2 years of life.
-In full-term infants, a PDA rarely closes on its own after the first few weeks.
+In premature babies, it often closes within the first 2 years of life.
+In full-term infants, a PDA that remains open after the first several weeks rarely closes on its own.